cityuseattle/IS312-Hands-on-practice-hop/README.md

     * `cd Module01`

-3. Now, follow the instructions provided in each folder to complete your Hands-on Skill
+3. Now, follow the instructions provided in each folder to complete your Hands-on Practice

 ---